ibm-cloud-architecture/refarch-cloudnative-kubernetes/README.md

  - [refarch-cloudnative-resiliency](https://github.com/ibm-cloud-architecture/refarch-cloudnative-resiliency/tree/kube-int)   - The Resiliency Assets will be managed here
  - [refarch-cloudnative-csmo](https://github.com/ibm-cloud-architecture/refarch-cloudnative-csmo/tree/kube-int)   - The BlueCompute application end-to-end cloud service management

-## Run the reference applications locally and in IBM Cloud
+## Run the reference application in IBM Cloud

 To run the sample applications you will need to configure your Bluemix environment for the Kubernetes and Microservices runtimes.
 Additionally you will need to configure your system to run the iOS and Web Application tier as well.